-- ✓ Dual eligible members (D-SNP) DHMP serves D-SNP members - ✓ Individuals with chronic conditions (C-SNP) - ✓ Individuals who are institutionalized or eligible for nursing home care (I-SNP).
+Dual eligible members (D-SNP) - DHMP serves D-SNP members,

+Individuals who are institutionalized or eligible for nursing home care (I-SNP)

 Health plans may contract with CMS for one or more programs.
-Of the three types of SNPs, DHMP currently contracts for D-SNP, only.
-DHMP's D-SNP product is called Denver Health Medical Plan (HMO SNP), a Dual-eligible Special Needs Medicare Advantage Prescription Drug plan.
+Of the three types of SNPs, DHMP currently only contracts for D-SNP.
+DHMP's D-SNP product is called Elevate Medicare Choice (HMO D-SNP), a Dual-eligible Special Needs Medicare Advantage